valerielim/Mathematics_For_Machine_Learning--Imperial/week4/W4 – Matrix Multiplication Special Assignment.md

 ![special quiz](imgs/w4_hard_quiz10.jpg)

 **Combining everything together...**

 ![special quiz](imgs/w4_hard_quiz14.png)

 --> We proved all 4 statements are derivations of the original and are valid expressions of $r' = Ar$.
 This is the correct answer.

 ### Question 3

-Question: Based on your answers to the previous question, or otherwise, you should now be able to give an expression for $A$ in its component form by ealuating the components $A_{ij}$ for each row $i$ and $j$.
+"Based on your answers to the previous question, or otherwise, you should now be able to give an expression for $A$ in its component form by ealuating the components $A_{ij}$ for each row $i$ and $j$.
 Since $A$ will take a 3D vector, $r$, and transform it into a 2D vector, $r'$, we only need to write the first two rows of $A$.
 That is, $A$ will eb a 2x3 matrix.
 Remmeber, the columns of a matrix are the vectors in the new space that the unit vectors of the old space transform to - and in our new space, our vectors will be 2D.
-What is the value of $A$?
+What is the value of $A$?"

 Approach:

 * We pick one of the statements from question 2 and create the matrix from there
-* Since we know what the identity is, and what each direction vector is (recall: x-axis, y-axis, z-axis), i think its easiest if we work from the GREEN circled statement
+* Since we know what the identity matrix is, and what each direction vector is (recall: x-axis, y-axis, z-axis), i think its easiest if we work from the GREEN circled statement (ie., the second statement from question 2)
-* Values circled in PURPLE are related -- we substitute them from the left, into the right (highlighted so it doesnt appear like I'm skipping steps)
+* Values circled in PURPLE are related -- we substitute them (highlighted so it doesnt appear like I'm skipping steps)
 * I wrote the last line wrongly!
 The last line should be $s_2 \over s_3$ instead of $s_1 \over s_3$, as written in every line before it.

 ![special quiz](imgs/w4_hard_quiz18.jpg)

+The answer:

 ![special quiz](imgs/w4_hard_quiz15.png)

 ### Question 4

-Question: $A$ is a 2x3 matrix, but if you were to evaluate its third row, what would its components be?
+"Question: $A$ is a 2x3 matrix, but if you were to evaluate its third row, what would its components be?"

+Approach:

+* We simply extend the expression from question 3
+* Intuitively, the question reminds us that the point $r'_3 = 0$, or that the height of all shadows on the ground would be zero
+* But to prove it we can calculate it too.
+We previously found out all the values when $i = 1$ and $i = 2$, now we do it for. $i = 3$.
+* The purple circles correspond to how we can vind the values for $\hat e_3$ in question 3 (also circled in purple)
+* Screenshot for answer grouped with question 5

 ![special quiz](imgs/w4_hard_quiz19.jpg)

-Solution:

-* This is pretty simple, we just extend the expression from question 3
-* Meaning, we previously found out all the values when $i = 1$ and $i = 2$, now we do it for. $i = 3$.
-* The purple circles correspond to how we can vind the values for $\hat e_3$ in question 3 (also circled in purple)

 ### Question 5